magepeopleteam/mage-eventpress/readme.txt

 `

 **cat-filter:**
-By default showing all event without any filter option.
-If you want to change it to with category filter use this. example:
+By default, events are shown without any filter options.
+If you want to change it to with category filter, use this example:

 `
 [event-list cat-filter='yes']
 `
 **org-filter:**
-By default showing all event without any filter option.
-If you want to change it to with organization filter use this. example:
+This code will allow you to show events with an organizer filter option instead of without one.
+For example:

 `
 [event-list org-filter='yes']
 `

 **show:**
-By default showing all event without any limition.
-If you want to change it and set limit input the limit number. example:
+By default, all events are shown without any limit.
+If you want to change it and set a limit, input the limit number.
+For example:

 `
 [event-list show='10']
 `

 **pagination:**
-By default there is no pagination with the event list but if you want to show pagination set yes the value. example:
+If you want to show pagination with the event list, you can set the value to "yes."
+For example:

 `
 [event-list pagination='yes']